Azure/azure-event-hubs-for-kafka/tutorials/AMQP-and-Kafka-interop.md

 Kafka-supplied serializers to generate the bytes for the header values on the Kafka producer side, and then write compatible deserialization code on the AMQP consumer side, which is very simple.

-As with AMQP-to-Kafka, we recommend a best practice including a property in messages sent via Kafka which the AMQP consumer can use to determine whether header values need deserialization.
+As with AMQP-to-Kafka, we recommend as a best practice including a property in messages sent via Kafka which the AMQP consumer can use to determine whether header values need deserialization.
 The value of the property is not important; it just needs a well-known name that the AMQP consumer can find in the list of headers and adjust its behavior accordingly.
-If the Kafka producer cannot be changed, it is also possible to check if the the property value is a binary or byte type as seen on the AMQP consumer and attempt deserialization based on that.
+If the Kafka producer cannot be changed, it is also possible for the consuming application to check if the the property value is of a binary or byte type and attempt deserialization based on that.

 ```java